Asia Durr: Rookie season (2019)

 Durr was drafted by the New York Liberty as the 2nd overall pick in the 2019 WNBA draft.
 They made their debut on May 24, 2019, against the Indiana Fever, scoring 8 points in 25 minutes of playing time.
 They played in 18 games in their rookie season, averaging 9.7 points in 26.7 minutes per game.

 COVID-19 sidelining (2020–2021)

 They missed the entire 2020 season due to coronavirus.
 Preceding the start of the 2021 WNBA season, Durr was ruled out for the season due to continued struggles with effects from COVID-19.
 They were placed on the full-season suspended list as a result.

 Return to the Liberty and WNBA (2022)

 On May 7, 2022, in what was the first game of New York Liberty's 2022 season, AD returned to the WNBA court, tallying 5.75 minutes off the bench in a victory over the Connecticut Sun.
 AD struggled to get minutes in their return to the Liberty, only averaging 7 minutes in 10 games.
 On June 8, 2022, they were traded to the Atlanta Dream.

 Atlanta Dream

 AD was traded to the Dream on June 8, 2022, in exchange for Megan Walker and the draft rights to Raquel Carrera.

+UpShot League

+On May 11, 2026, it was announced Durr had joined the Charlotte Crown of the UpShot League for their inaugural season.